LeonidBabkin/CLI-utility-Gendiff/README.md

 Gendiff is a CLI utility for finding differences between configuration files.

-Suppported formats: YAML, JSON
+Suppported formats: YAML, JSON.
-Report difference as a plain text, structured text or JSON
+The program reports difference as a plain text, structured text or JSON

 Can be used as an external library.

-You can instal the project via pip install -i https://test.pypi.org/simple/ leonid-hexlet-code
+You can install the project via pip install -i https://test.pypi.org/simple/ leonid-hexlet-code

 Project 2, step 3:
 https://asciinema.org/a/LqBiSl2xtXNN7VigJfUapJQKH